-Fig. • Pull the coil straight upwards.
-Use a screwdriver if necessary to carefully undo the coil.

-Use a spanner or a pair of pliers and unscrew the upper part of the valve housing.
+- Fig. Pull the coil straight upwards.
+Use a screwdriver if necessary to carefully undo the coil. - Fig. Use the tool supplied (attached to one of the hoses when the machine is delivered) to open the valve housing.
+Slide the tool over the protruding plastic sleeve to that the pegs on the tool engage the corresponding sockets in the valve housing. - Use a spanner or a pair of pliers and unscrew the upper part of the valve housing.

-Inlet valve for FLEX-O-MATIC EXSM 230
+Inlet valve for FLEX-O-MATIC EXSM 350

-The water inlets have brass bodies with larger cross section of the outlet in order to achieve a shorter filling time for the machine.
+- Fig. The water inlets have brass bodies with larger - 60 cross section of the outlet in order to achieve a shorter filling time for the machine.